Steve Dennis’ recent article in Forbes that omnichannel is dead was music to my ears. I don’t think I’ve ever hated a word so much!

 As consumers, we just shop – wherever, however, and whenever we want.
 Channels are for TV or radio stations – not customers.

 The other increasingly lazy and over-used headline of the last few years that the physical store is dead equally enrages me – customers still shop in physical stores.

 Taggstar understands this.
 We have been helping retailers like Matalan, Joules, JD Williams, Missguided and Shop Direct to enrich their customers’ online buying journeys by interjecting social proof messaging into their eCommerce sites with demonstrable results – retailers have seen conversion rates jump by up to 12% and revenue by in some cases millions.
-Cart abandonment rates have also reduced for one retailer by 2%, which has also seen add to cart volumes increase by 1.5%.
+Basket abandonment rates have also reduced for one retailer by 2%, which has also seen add to cart volumes increase by 1.5%.